JordiNakahara/EECS-2311-Group-Project/README.md

 This is the planning portion of our project.
 Here we will discuss what features we plan on including in our final product.

+We are planning on creating a standalone Java fitness app for the personal computer, where our focus is to streamline exercising to reduce the motivation lost when having to navigate a complex app just to get fit.
+The basics of the application is that it allows the user to pick a part of the body to workout, where then they will be provided a video showcasing the suggested workout routine.
+The app will also be able to track your progress.

 ## From deliberations with a future customer, we have decided to implement these features into our app:
 1. Customizable exercise choices.
 2. Choose difficulty/area of workout.